Breastfeeding and medicines

 - vitamins (but only at the recommended dose)

 You can use some methods of contraception and some cold remedies, but not all.

-Always check with your GP, midwife, health visitor or pharmacist, who can advise you.
+Always check with a GP, your midwife, health visitor or a pharmacist, who can advise you.

-It's fine to have dental treatments, local anaesthetics, vaccinations (including MMR, tetanus and flu injections) and most operations.
+It's fine to have dental treatments, local anaesthetics, vaccinations (including MMR, tetanus and flu jabs) and most operations.

 Is there anything I cannot take while I'm breastfeeding?

-Common drugs that are not recommended when you're breastfeeding include:
+Common medicines that are not recommended when you're breastfeeding include:

 - codeine phosphate